ABOUT THE SPHINX ORGANIZATION

 Afa S. Dworkin, President and Artistic Director of Sphinx, presents the Sanford Allen Award to violinist Hannah White at Carnegie Hall, 2015.
 Photo: Nan Melville

-The organization’s founding and mission were informed by the life experiences of Aaron Dworkin, the organization’s founder.
-As a young Black violinist, he was acutely aware of the lack of diversity both on stage and in the audience in concert halls.
-He founded Sphinx while a graduate student at the University of Michigan, to address the stark under-representation of people of color in classical music.
-President Obama’s first appointment to the National Council on the Arts, Aaron P. Dworkin currently serves as dean of the University of Michigan’s School of Music, Theatre & Dance, which is ranked among the top performing arts schools in the nation.
+The organization’s founding and mission were informed by the life experiences of Aaron Dworkin, who, as a young Black violinist, was acutely aware of the lack of diversity both on stage and in the audience in concert halls.
+He founded Sphinx while an undergraduate student at the University of Michigan, to address the stark under-representation of people of color in classical music.
+President Obama’s first appointment to the National Council on the Arts, Aaron P. Dworkin is Professor for Art Entrepreneurship and Leadership at University of Michigan’s School of Music, Theatre & Dance.

 The name Sphinx was given to the organization to represent some of the founding principles that guided its conception.
 The Sphinx represents the historical and geographical source for many minorities and exemplifies the power, wisdom and persistence that we hope to instill in our participants.